 Don’t forget to check with your insurer as to whether you need a green card.
 A green card is a certificate that acts as proof of insurance in Europe and could help when making a claim abroad.
 In most countries this isn’t required any more, but if it is, you’ll need to take this with you along with your insurance documents.

 A couple of weeks before you leave, take the time to familiarise yourself with the local driving laws, such as speed limits, road signs and road markings.
 Many countries have specific laws in place which require the driver to carry additional equipment in the vehicle so make sure you’re fully aware of what you need to take before to leave.
-These include:

 The AA has a handy document which offers country-specific advice about the compulsory equipment requirements, as well as information on local laws.